 The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful.
 It is important that you get a prostate screen as soon as possible if you notice worrying symptoms.

-Screening for prostate cancer is an important part of cancer care.
+Testing for prostate cancer is an important part of cancer care.
+Early detection provides a better chance of effective management and provides the information needed to help decide if further treatment might be required.
 The aim of screening is to diagnose disease:

 - At an early stage